EpiLink/EpiLink/docs/DiscordCommands.md

 ```

 Where `<user>` is a [user target](#user-target).
 Note that you must prepend the command with the prefix: this would give `e!update <user>` if you're using the default prefix.

+### help

+The `help` commands displays a help message that redirects you to this very page.
+It takes no arguments, so simply call it with `e!help`.
+Replace `e!` with your the prefix you set in the configuration.
+The default prefix is `e!`.